Pension for regular subs and part-time adult ed teachers

 You may not like to think about what will happen if you have a heart attack or just become too old to work, but it's wise to plan ahead.

 If you don't join BERS, you won't get a pension income, health insurance or other UFT Welfare Fund benefits for yourself or your family after you retire.
 Your only medical coverage would be Medicare.

 Q. What if I join and then change my mind?

-Membership in BERS is permanent.
+Once you have met the vesting requirements, membership in BERS is permanent.
 Once you join, you can't stop your contributions while you work for the Board of Education.